stevessr/tuwunel/docs/deploying/generic.md

 You may simply download the binary that fits your machine architecture (x86_64 or aarch64).
 Run `uname -m` to see what you need.

-Prebuilt fully static musl binaries can be downloaded from the latest tagged release [here](https://github.com/matrix-construct/tuwunel/releases/latest) or `main` CI branch workflow artifact output.
-These also include Debian/Ubuntu packages.
+Prebuilt fully static binaries can be downloaded from the latest tagged release [here](https://github.com/matrix-construct/tuwunel/releases/latest) or `main` CI branch workflow artifact output.
+These also include `.deb` packages for Debian or Ubuntu and `.rpm` packages for Red Hat or Fedora.

 These can be curl'd directly from. `ci-bins` are CI workflow binaries by commit hash/revision, and `releases` are tagged releases.
 Sort by descending last